"An intelligent heart acquires knowledge, and the ear of the wise seeks knowledge."

 Key Stage 3 (Years 7-9)

-- Year 8: The life and teachings of Jesus using 'Understanding Christianity' resources
+• Year 8: The life and teachings of Jesus using 'Understanding Christianity' resources and how faith motivates people in their actions.

 Key Stage 4 (Years 10-11)

-All students study AQA GCSE Short Course Religious Studies with weekly lessons, focusing on Christian beliefs and practices alongside comparative study with Judaism.
-Students can also opt for the full GCSE course.
+All students study AQA GCSE Short Course Religious Studies with weekly lessons, focusing on the beliefs and practices of both Christianity and Judaism alongside a comprehensive study of ethical themes including peace, war and conflict.

 Key Stage 5 (Years 12-13)

-Our Sixth Form offers A-level Philosophy and Ethics alongside core RE for all students, providing advanced theological and philosophical study.
+Our Sixth Form offers OCR A-level Philosophy, Ethics and Developments in Christian Thought alongside core Religious Education for all students, providing advanced theological and philosophical study.

 Assessment and Support: